What is Homestay?

 What is Halal and is it hard to incorporate it into our family meals?

 Overall, cooking Halal is usually less trouble than it sounds, especially if you live in a city where Halal butchers are nearby.
 Halal is a process through which meat is butchered and treated, like Kosher.
 It is the same to prepare Halal meals as meals with conventional meat.
 You must avoid pork and alcohol and you just need to keep the Halal dishes distinct from the other.
-However, when a student identifies as a Halal eater, it is worth having a conversation about it.
+However, when a guest identifies as a Halal eater, it is worth having a conversation about it.
 Some may be very strict in their Halal practices but others may be happy to simply avoid pork and alcohol.

 Does the guest have insurance?

-AHN has its own comprehensive insurance that covers any damage caused by your guests.
-Students are required to take out their own health insurance before coming to Australia.
+AHN has its own comprehensive insurance that covers any damage caused by your guests. guests are required to take out their own health insurance before coming to Australia.
 If damage is caused to your property whilst you have a guest, you can contact your local office for advice and guidance on the appropriate steps to take.

 Do I need to get special insurance to be a host?